rafaelcp/Super-Mega-Engine/README.md

 **Q**: I don’t want sliding and/or buster charging and/or screws/bolts in my game.
 How do I disable them?

-**A**: Go to Objects > Player > objGlobalControl and open the Create event code.
-Upon scrolling down, you will encounter a section called “Option variables”.
-Here you will see the variables global.enableCharge, global.enableSlide and global.enableScrews.
-Set any of them to false to disable the feature.
+**A**: Go to Macros > All Configurations and change cfgEnableSlide / cfgEnableCharge / cfgEnableScrews to false.

 **Q**: Where can I view the credits of the game?